shapeshifter/shapeshifter-library-api/README.md

 *This repository is no longer maintained.*

-This repository was originally built to provide an easy-to-run self-contained instance of the shapeshifter library that could be used to send Shapeshifter messages, even from programming languages that are not directly supported in a lanuage-specific library.
+This repository was originally built to provide an easy-to-run self-contained instance of the Shapeshifter library that could be used to send Shapeshifter messages, even from programming languages that are not directly supported in a language-specific library.

 Because it has not been used in practice by any market parties it has not been maintained properly and became deprecated.
-If you feel like this feature would support your use of the protocol, please open an issue on one of the active ShapeShifter repositories.
+If you feel like this feature would support your use of the protocol, please open an issue on one of the active Shapeshifter repositories.

 # uftpapi